heathergeiger/PDAC-cell-line-heterogeneity/scCNV_to_clone_for_clonealign/README.md

 Next, run clonealign.
 Example of this is in clonealign_example_MP2B.R.

 Finally, compare clonealign results for two different sets of segments (one as run for the paper, another including an additional chromosome).
-This is in
+This is in MP2B_scRNA_UMAP_and_clustering_vs_clonealign_clones.R and MP2B_scRNA_UMAP_and_clustering_vs_clonealign_clones.html.

+I also included here some small intermediate files such as the coordinates per annotated gene bed file, the segment x clone matrices output by scCNV_to_clones_for_clonealign.R, and the clonealign calls output by clonealign_example_MP2B.R.